Mastering Project Workflow

 When you are a curator for a mastering project, you:

-- Optionally, assist verifiers by assigning record pairs to team members for review.
+- Assist verifiers by training initial pairs and then by assigning pairs to team members for review.

-- Optionally, contribute to the team effort of reviewing, labeling, and verifying record pairs as matching or non-matching pairs, and reviewing and verifying records in clusters.
+- Optionally, contribute to the team effort of reviewing, labeling, and verifying pairs as matching or non-matching, and reviewing and verifying records in clusters.

-- Determine when to iterate the mastering project workflow by initiating the jobs that apply expert feedback, and update the machine learning models for blocking, record pairing, and record clustering.
+- Determine when to iterate the mastering project workflow by initiating the jobs that apply expert feedback, and update the machine learning models for grouping, blocking, pairing, and record clustering.
 See Managing Jobs.